Rick Brick, MBA, CPHR, IPMA-ACP, SHRM-SCP, PMP

 Prior to my retirement from government service about six years ago, I was the Executive Director of Human Resources (HR) for Alberta Health and Wellness [the Ministry of Health].
 In that role, I was accountable for providing the full range of transactional and strategic HR services for that Government department.
 I reported directly to the Deputy Minister and was a member of the Department’s Executive Committee as well as the provincial governments’ Human Resources Council.

-I worked in the HR field for over 30 years including at a Director level with the Federal, Municipal and Provincial levels of government.
+I worked in the HR field for over 30 years, including at a Director level with the Federal, Municipal and Provincial levels of government.
 I am experienced in all HR disciplines having worked as an HR generalist/manager during my career.
 In addition to general HR certifications, I am certified in the HR disciplines of staffing/recruitment, labour relations, and training.

-Education and life-long learning have always been important to me and I completed my MBA in 2001 with Royal Roads University in Victoria.
+Education and lifelong learning have always been important to me, and I completed my MBA in 2001 with Royal Roads University in Victoria.
 I have been a faculty member of the University of Alberta for over twelve years.
 I also was on the business faculty at Grant MacEwan University before starting full-time work with UofA.

 Courses

-SEM 402 - Management Skills for Supervisors and Leaders
+SEM 402 - Leadership Skills

 The purpose of this course is to increase understanding of leadership roles and skill in exercising those roles.
 These include team building, mentoring, managing conflict, delegating, managing participative decision making, creative problem solving, and time and stress management.
-Prerequisite: SEM 201, 301 or 310.
+Prerequisite: SEM 201, 301, 210 or 310.
 Open to third- and fourth-year students.

 SEM 413 - Rights in the Work Place